PyConPL/Book/2014/Journey_to_the_center_of_the_the_asynchronous_world/text.md

-Journey to the center of the the asynchronous world
+Journey to the center of the asynchronous world
 ===================================================

 Introduction
 ------------

-One of the hottest topics, most frequently mentioned since python3.4 was released, is [asyncio](https://docs.python.org/3/library/asyncio.html) module, introduced in [PEP 3156](http://legacy.python.org/dev/peps/pep-3156/).
+One of the hottest topics, most frequently mentioned since Python3.4 was released, is [asyncio](https://docs.python.org/3/library/asyncio.html) module, introduced in [PEP 3156](http://legacy.python.org/dev/peps/pep-3156/).
 In the following short article I'll try to show you some cool stuff that lies at the core of this module.
-But before we dig in, one warning, most of the samples presented in this article are written in python3.4, so make sure to use at least that version when running examples which are available at [my github account](https://github.com/soltysh/talks/tree/master/coroutines_generators/examples).
+But before we dig in, one warning, most of the samples presented in this article are written in Python3.4, so make sure to use at least that version when running examples which are available at [my github account](https://github.com/soltysh/talks/tree/master/coroutines_generators/examples).